sam-gowland/growth_rates/quick_start_guide.md

 ![image](https://github.com/user-attachments/assets/eb9fbf5e-66eb-46b0-8603-df2f1f6b400d)

-## 4. Open the growth_rates script in Jupyter Notebooks or JupyterLab and modify the 'file_target' variable to a string uniquely contained by the files in /xlsx that you want to analyze.
+## 4. Open the growth_rates script in Jupyter Notebooks or JupyterLab and modify the 'file_target' variable to a string uniquely contained by the files in the /xlsx folder that you want to analyze.

 ![image](https://github.com/user-attachments/assets/da872eb3-72fb-43bd-96d0-4e564af42fae)

 ## 5. Run the script.
 Make sure to run both the first cell and second cell.
-Your results will be output to Excel files stored in 'results/(your file_target)/'
+Your results will be output to Excel files stored in the '/results/(your file_target)/' folder.

 ![image](https://github.com/user-attachments/assets/1611daa3-1ce0-45bd-852d-16659d37083d)